BenchR267/blog/content/post/POP_Network_1.md

 In my eyes one of the main parts about this challenge was the general **over-engineering** which is just not possible in daily business.
 It was a **manageable feature** set: Build a Github-Client which is able to search for Users, show their repositories and open the README-file of the selected one.
 There was one **rule**: don't use any **third party** dependencies!
 In my opinion this was a downer but it also forced me and the others to **rethink very basic stuff**.
 Since my implementation got very **complex**, I wasn't able to describe it completely in the live stream.
 But the topic is so interesting that I thought I could write about it.
 So here it is: writing a protocol oriented network abstraction in Swift!

-The code I’m showing here is not complete but will be **available on Github** when the last post of this series is online.
+The code I’m showing here isn't complete but will be **available on Github** when the last post of this series is online.
 The implementation of the challenge solution was made up of three parts: the **network** abstraction, the **mapping** logic and the **UI wrapper** for UITableView.
 I rewrote the network abstraction to be as **protocol oriented** as possible in order to make sense.
 Protocol oriented programming feels very naturally to Swift since the [standard library](https://github.com/apple/swift/tree/master/stdlib) is built that way.
 It's also not a complex paradigm and quite **easy to understand**.
 The aim is to make parts of the code as **reusable** as possible *(if it makes sense to reuse this code)*.
 Since Swift classes can only inherit from one superclass it also brings a lot of freedom and new patterns to use protocols because all Swift types can *'inherit'* from **multiple** protocols.
 And protocols can bring their one implementation via extensions which is extremly powerful!

 Don’t worry: this post isn’t only the **introduction**, now we are going to start with the code and the following part is coming in the **next couple of days**.